-Welcome to our Alpha Mom “Greatest Hits” Toy List (recently updated for the 2015 Holiday Season).
+Welcome to our Alpha Mom “Greatest Hits” Toy List.
 The inspiration for this came came suddenly after years of analyzing some of the big-box retailer’s “Hot Toy Lists.”
 Each list is virtually identical and there are rarely toys on it that garner the level of enthusiasm we have for other toy and game favorites.

 I asked a few Alpha Mom contributors to share their families’ favorite favorite toys and games.
 Ones that they are really passionate about.
 What I discovered is that the toys and games that their kids play with for the longest periods of time in one sitting or over time are the ones that garner the most accolades.

 In the end, we recommend 50 Toys and Games that we feel you can trust.
 The selections range from infant to tween-age.
 This is by no means an exhaustive list, so feel free to add your opinions in the comments section below.
 At the end of the day, when buying a gift think of the recipient.
 Gifts given thoughtfully and picked specifically for the recipient will always be “Hits.”

 For Babies under One

 Babies don’t need much of anything other than food, sleep, diaper changes and love.
 However, as they start to crawl and get curious, we’ll make these recommendations that really last through toddlerhood:

 1. Mozart Magic Cube: this is an all-time favorite amongst experienced parents.
 Kids love it and parents too.

 3. Pull-Toy Animals: you really can’t go wrong with any pull toys.
 It’s developmentally appropriate for this age and there are so many super cute options, especially the animal ones.